maciap/maciap.github.io/_pages/teaching.md

 nav_order: 6
 ---

-Currently advisor for MSc thesis "Using large language models and sequence segmentation for discovering document structures"
+Currently advisor for MSc thesis "_Using large language models and sequence segmentation for discovering document structures_"